turbo-91/turbo-91/README.md

 # :ringed_planet: Friend, I welcome you to my page! :cyclone:

-A couple of years ago I crafted the following approach to life: _What doesn't seem ambivalent needs further examination._ It seems to me that this should make a quite suitable motto for learning how to code as well.
+A couple of years ago I crafted the following approach to life:

+>What does not seem ambivalent needs further examination.

+It seems to me that this should make a quite suitable motto for learning how to code as well.

 ## I deal with